Goosehill Hall Holiday Cottages Handbook

 The Swiss Tap – How Lane, beyond and opposite the Cheese

-The Chip Shop – TA The Stones (limited hours - long lunchtime opening Friday evenings, most weekends and school holidays.)
+The Chip Shop – The Stones (limited hours - long lunchtime opening, Friday evenings, most weekends and school holidays.)
 FB Castleton Fish & Chips

 -